Go Back Up

 You may access a special enrollment period if you lose Medicare Part A eligibility.
 You won't qualify, however, if you lose Medicare Parts B, C, or D only or if you lose Medicare Part A because you didn't pay your premium.

-Losing coverage through a family member
+Losing coverage through family circumstances

 Losing coverage through a family member, such as a parent or spouse, also qualifies you for a special enrollment period.